ahmed839/devSocialFrontend/README.md

 - installed tailwind
 - install daisy ui its a pre build component UI libray
 - Add navbar component to App.jsx
+- install react router dom
+- Create BrowserRouter> Routes> Roter>
+- Create the Outlet in the Body component
+- create a footer
+- Create a Login Page